labelflow/labelflow/strapi/README.md

-# Strapi application for Labelflow CMS
+# Strapi application for LabelFlow CMS

 This uses NPM, for compatibility reasons (See https://github.com/strapi/strapi/issues/9109)